DragD3D: Realistic Mesh Editing with Rigidity Control Driven by 2D Diffusion Priors: Method

-As noted in~\cite{mohammad2022clip} such a large-scale optimization problem can easily get stuck in an undesired local minimum, so in order to minimize this possibility we do the following to help the optimization process.
-In every iteration, four camera positions were sampled randomly with azimuth $ \in [-180^ {\circ}, 180^{ \circ}]$, elevation angle $ \in [0^ {\circ},90^ {\circ}]$, camera distance$ \in [d_0,d_0+2]$, where $d_0$ is the camera distance of specifying handles.
+\tibin{ For all examples in this paper, we optimize for $2000$ iterations.
+We use Adan\cite{xie2022adan} as the optimizer with a learning rate set to $0.005$.
+For example, large $b_i$ and $c_i$ will constrain the face stretching and large $a_i$ and $d_i$ will constrain the face rotation. } \tibin{ Normally, when the deformation type is not selected, we set the following default values for the weights: $a_i = 0.6$, $b_i = 0.12$, and $c_i = d_i =0$.
+For deformations where we want to inhibit rotations, we use $a_i = 100$, $b_i = 1$, $c_i = 0$ ,and $d_i = 100$.
+For the faces of the rigidity mask, we set $b_i=100$ and $c_i = 100$. } \tibin{ As noted in~\cite{mohammad2022clip} such a large-scale optimization problem can easily get stuck in an undesired local minimum.
+We minimize this possibility by doing the following to help the optimization process.
+In every iteration, four camera positions were sampled randomly with azimuth $ \in [-180^ {\circ}, 180^{ \circ}]$, elevation angle $ \in [0^ {\circ},90^ {\circ}]$, camera distance$ \in [d_0,d_0+2]$, where $d_0$ is the camera distance of specifying handles. }